 5. Create a return policy and make it transparent

-The Problem: Customers expect to have a reasonable return policy, preferably a free return option.
+The Problem: Customers expect a reasonable return policy, preferably a free option.

 With the expectations of free or very affordable return policies, companies need to be prepared to either be able to cater to these demands by minimizing their returns or be very upfront about their policies.
 Companies can lose a lot of loyalty and future purchases if customers have to pay to return an item that did not measure up to what they were sold.

-Solution: Evaluate what a reasonable return policy would be for your products and make your policy highly visible to customers.
+Solution: Evaluate a reasonable return policy for your products and make your policy highly visible to customers.